Zyra-V23/ZK-PrivateMixer/README.md

    - This will run Hardhat tests for the smart contracts and ZK logic.
 7. **Explore and modify the relayer scripts:**
    - Scripts for event indexing, nullifier tracking, and Merkle root fetching are available for further testing and development.

 ---

+## Future Plan: Migration to TypeScript for Wormhole/Relayer

+Currently, the cross-chain relayer and Wormhole integration scripts are implemented in JavaScript (`.js`) for rapid prototyping and ease of testing.
+Once the MVP is validated and the cross-chain workflow is stable, we plan to migrate these scripts to TypeScript (`.ts`).

+**Motivation:**
+- Type safety for complex message structures (VAAs, Merkle roots, nullifiers)
+- Better maintainability and developer experience
+- Improved autocompletion and error detection
+- Alignment with best practices for production systems

+**Scope:**
+- All files in `/wormhole` (core, relayer, connectors, types)
+- Future relayer and bridge logic

+**Status:**
+- Planned (to be tracked as a dedicated task in `tasks.json`)

+See also: [tasks.json](tasks/tasks.json) for the migration task and progress.

+---